 Cavitation action in an ultrasonic cleaner is provided by generator-powered transducers excited to ultrasonic frequencies measured in kHz or thousands of cycles per second.
 The process creates countless minute bubbles in the ultrasonic cleaning solution that implode violently on impact with surfaces being cleaned.
 The process quickly and safely removes and carries away dirt, tarnishes and other deposits.

 The ultrasonic frequency determines the size of the bubbles.
-A commonly used frequency is 37 kHz delivered by the Elmasonic S series of cleaners available from Tovatech, and which should be ideal for cleaning most heavily tarnished brass products.
+A commonly used frequency is 37 kHz delivered by the Elmasonic Select series of cleaners available, and which should be ideal for cleaning most heavily tarnished brass products.

-Some of the features of the Elma S series ultrasonic cleaners include:
+Some of the features of the Elma Select series ultrasonic cleaners include:

 - a Sweep mode to provide more uniform distribution of cleaning energy throughout the bath